ippontech/tatami/README.markdown

 - Install [Maven 3](http://maven.apache.org/)
 - Run Cassandra from Maven : mvn cassandra:run
-- Optionnal : if you want the search features to work, install & configure Elastic Search : After downloading the latest release and extracting it, elasticsearch can be started using: $ bin/elasticsearch -f but before just edit the config file : ./config/elasticsearch.yml and uncomment the property cluster.name and the value to Tatami cluster.
 - Run Jetty from Maven : mvn jetty:run
+- Optional : if you want to activate ElasticSearch, just add -Delasticsearch.activated=true
 - Connect to the application at http://127.0.0.1:8080

 The default users are "jdubois/password" and "tescolan/password", you can check or modify the Spring Security configuration at /META-INF/spring/applicationContext-security.xml

+If you want to remote debug, don't forget to set MAVEN_OPTS accordingly : export MAVEN_OPTS="$MAVEN_OPTS -Xdebug -Xnoagent -Djava.compiler=NONE -Xrunjdwp:transport=dt_socket,address=8000,server=y,suspend=n"
+And remote debug under your IDE on port 8000

 License
 -------